Editor

 It is used for optimistic locking in subsequent PATCH requests.

-Each entry in features is a standard GeoJSON Feature with polymorphic properties, depending on the element type.
+Each entry in features is a standard GeoJSON Feature with specific properties, depending on the element type.

 Supported element types are: edge, lane, junction and tls_connection.